fioprotocol/fio.chronicle/README.md

 #### Build
 Minimum build requirements: Cmake 3.11, GCC 8.3.0

+Dependencies:
+* Boost, version 1.80.0
+* Clang, version 11.0.1
-Dependencies: Boost version 1.80.0, Clang version 11.0.1, and LLVM, version 7.1.0.
+* LLVM, version 7.1.0.

 The build and install scripts are located in ./scripts directory.
 The build script takes one argument, the directory where to find or install the build dependencies including Boost, Clang, and LLVM.
 It is recommended to use a non-system level directory such as '/opt'.
 Note that any future builds, if given the same directory, will reuse those build dependencies.

-To build fio.chronicle, execute the following command; `./scripts/build.sh <COTS Product Dir>` where COTS Product Director is/will be where
+For example, to build fio.chronicle, execute the following command; `./scripts/build.sh /opt`

 #### Install
 To install fio.chronicle, execute the following command; `./scripts/install.sh`